nwesterhausen/valheim-discordconnector/Metadata/README.md

 - Enable or Disable any messages
 - Set what text gets sent for most messages
 - Set more than one message for each type and have one randomly chosen!
+- Record number of logins/deaths/pings and flavor the Discord messages

 ### Supported Message Notificaitons